esm-dev/modern-monaco/README.md

 > [!Note]
 > The theme ID should be one of the [Shiki Themes](https://shiki.style/themes).

-`modern-monaco` loads themes from CDN when a theme ID is provided.
-You can also load themes `tm-themes` package.
+`modern-monaco` loads the theme data from CDN when a theme ID is provided.
+You can also use a theme in `tm-themes` package:

 ```js
 import OneDark "tm-themes/themes/OneDark-Pro.json" with { type: "json" };